 The goal of treating pain in addicted patients is the same as in others, to maximize functioning level while giving pain relief.

 Dr. Bober says, “The use of chronic opioid therapy is not recommended in general unless the patient is suffering from a terminal disease, such as cancer.
 Only rarely should chronic opioid treatment be used and this often comes at a price, including other major health problems associated with its use.”

 Some insurance companies are limiting access to pain medication that has a lower addiction and dependency risk, due to the higher cost of these opioid alternatives.
 For example, research by ProPublica and The New York Times showed that of the 35.7 million people under Medicare prescription drug plans in the second quarter of 2017, only one-third covered Butrans, a painkilling skin patch that contains a less-addictive opioid.
 And, prior approval was needed for lidocaine patches, which are covered by every drug plans and are not addictive but cost more.
 Most every plan covered opioids and very few required any prior approval.

-The Department of Health and Human Services is studying the issue, and one early analysis suggests there are less restrictions on opioids than on less addictive, non-opioid medications, and non-drug treatments.
-Assessments also found insurers limits on addiction treatments, with some programs requiring advanced approval of some drugs, such as Suboxone, a drug used to wean people off opioids, which interferes with the treatment process.
+The Department of Health and Human Services is studying the issue, and one early analysis suggests there are fewer restrictions on opioids than on less addictive, non-opioid medications, and non-drug treatments.
+Assessments also found insurer’s limits on addiction treatments, with some programs requiring the advanced approval of some drugs, such as Suboxone, a drug used to wean people off opioids, which interferes with the treatment process.